January 19, 2021 at 6:58 am | Updated February 28, 2023 at 6:49 pm | 9 min read

 - and industrial applications.

 One of the most important and rapidly increasing branches of spectrophotometry applications is in the food supply chain.
-The technique is ideal for the determination of the organic compounds in ingredients and food mixtures.
+The technique is ideal for determining the organic compounds in ingredients and food mixtures.

-NIR spectrophotometers are used for food analysis, as this light band targets the organic bonds formed between elements of a compound.
-These tools are simple to use and give rapid measurements of several constituents simultaneously.
-Moreover, as water has lower absorbance, NIR spectrophotometry can be used for analyzing food and ingredients with high water content, such as wine.
+NIR spectrophotometers are used for food analysis, as this light band targets the organic bonds formed between compound elements.
+These tools are simple to use and simultaneously give rapid measurements of several constituents.
+Moreover, as water absorbs less, NIR spectrophotometry can analyze food and ingredients with high water content, such as wine.

 All the main stakeholders of the food chain – farmers, processors, distributors, retailers, and restaurants – can benefit from spectrophotometry analysis.